faisalx96/sql-agent/README.md

 Why not Streamlit?
 This aims for a native-feeling, dependency-light UI that runs anywhere you can start a web server.
 No ceremony, no extra app shell.

 Quickstart
-1) Python env
-   - python -m venv .venv
-   - source .venv/bin/activate  # Windows: .venv\\Scripts\\activate
-   - pip install -U pip
-   - pip install openai fastapi "uvicorn[standard]" python-dotenv orjson

-   Optional (Poetry):
-   - pip install poetry
+1) One environment (no mixing)
+   - Use the provided helper to create and use a local venv just for this project:
-   - poetry install
+     - bash scripts/dev.sh
+   - It will create `.venv/`, install dependencies from `requirements.txt` (includes langfuse), and run the server with that interpreter.
+   - Tip: Prefer `python -m uvicorn ...` through this script vs a global `uvicorn` to avoid PATH mixups.

 2) Configure
    - cp .env.example .env
    - Set OPENAI_API_KEY and optionally OPENAI_MODEL (defaults to gpt-4o-mini)

 3) Run
+   - Simple: bash scripts/dev.sh
+   - Manual (if you already activated .venv):
-   - uvicorn app.server:create_app --factory --reload --host ${APP_HOST:-127.0.0.1} --port ${APP_PORT:-8000}
+     - python -m uvicorn app.server:app --reload --host ${APP_HOST:-127.0.0.1} --port ${APP_PORT:-8000}
    - Open http://127.0.0.1:8000

 Folder layout